kiwi0fruit/knitty/docs/knitty.md

 [code_cells_example]: #17-example-files-in-code-cells-mode

-# Knitty usage
+# Knitty usage and examples

 You can use Hydrogen/Knitty combo to write Markdown documents with Jupyter code chunks (you can use any Jupyter kernel).
 You can execute code chunks with Atom/Hydrogen right when writing the document and instantly see the results.
 Knitty helps to export the whole document to other format (html, pdf, output self-contained markdown).

 * Write Markdown document: [1.2 Alternative settings placement][alt_settings]
 * Write Atom/Hydrogen code cells document: [1.7 Example python file in code cells mode][code_cells_example]
-* You can see examples of using Knitty [**here**](https://github.com/kiwi0fruit/pandoctools/tree/master/examples).
+* You can see examples of using Knitty in [**pandoctools examples**](https://github.com/kiwi0fruit/pandoctools/tree/master/examples) and in [**matplotlibhelper examples**](https://github.com/kiwi0fruit/matplotlibhelper#usage-example).
 It's used together with some other CLI tools via Pandoctools there but cells management and options are from Knitty.

 Tip: see how to [install and use Hydrogen Atom package](hydrogen.md).